edwinmosong/dotfiles/scripts/README.md

 * git-select: git helper script that displays all branches and indexes them, allowing the user to swith to any of the available branches by their index number.

+* tmuxinator.zsh: used to source in .zshrc to integrate tmuxinator to zsh